smpetersgithub/AdvancedSQLPuzzles/Database Articles/Advanced SQL Joins/02 - SQL Query Processing Order.md

 The most important distinction between join types is how unmatched rows are handled:

-- **INNER JOIN** acts as a filtering criterion
-- **OUTER JOIN** acts as a matching criterion
-- **CROSS JOIN** returns all possible combinations

-More simply stated:

-- `INNER JOIN` returns only matching rows
+- `INNER JOIN` acts as a filtering criterion and returns only matching rows
-- `OUTER JOIN` returns matching rows plus unmatched rows from one or both tables
+- `OUTER JOIN` acts as a matching criterion and returns matching rows plus unmatched rows from one or both tables
-- `CROSS JOIN` returns the Cartesian product
+- `CROSS JOIN` returns all possible combinations and returns the Cartesian product

 ---